seanxu889/CS5180_RL/README.md

 ![image](https://github.com/seanxu889/CS5180_RL/blob/master/Demo/PPO.gif)

 However, sometimes the agent turned too fast with a serious skidding and almost rushed out of the track, even though it got back on the track by adjusting the steering and braking.
+We can observe that the car skids a whole circle in the U-turn, because it enters the U-turn in a very high speed without enough braking.
+That might be because the policy we learnt was stochastic and the agent might choose inappropriate actions.

 ![image](https://github.com/seanxu889/CS5180_RL/blob/master/Demo/PPO_skidding.gif)